 In October 2020, one of the most missed cult electro-EBM bands from the early nineties took everyone by surprise with the release of the “Come With Me” come-back EP and 2 associated video clips.
 We are talking about Digital Factor of course!

-Alfa Matrix has now announced the release of “A Chemical Process”, the German band’s 9th studio album.
+Out now via Alfa Matrix is “A Chemical Process”, the German band’s 9th studio album.
 The new album merges modern electro techno elements with synth pop song arrangements mixed with pure industrial / EBM elements.
 Interesting detail, for this album Mike Langer decided to create his new songs first on a guitar before recreating them on synths.
 He was helped in the process by Austrian bassist and guitarist Georg Kostron.

 Music collectors should be informed that the limited CD digipak edition of this album holds 2 exclusive bonus tracks: the hypnotic dancefloor killer “Into My Eyes” and the club remix of “Come With Me” by The Saint Paul.
 These will not be made available for download.

-The album will be out on February 19, 2021, but you can already get 2 tracks for download when you order the download album via Bandcamp.
-The ltd CD digipak version with 2 extra tracks is available now via the Alfa Matrix webstore.
+You can order the download album via Bandcamp while the ltd CD digipak version with 2 extra tracks is available via the Alfa Matrix webstore.

 Enjoy the official video clips for “Come With Me” and “I’m Dangerous”.